MAMLE’s 2017 Annual Conference

 - Janet Nesin Reynolds Outstanding Educator: an educator with more than five years of experience

 - Exemplary Practice: individuals, teams and/or schools whose educational practices exemplify excellent middle-level education in the state of Maine.

 - Promising Middle-Level Educator: an educator who has one to five years experience

-Exact criteria for each award and a link to download the application form can be found at Maine’s Best under the About MAMLE tab on this website.
+Exact criteria for each award and a link to download the application form can be found on the page MAMLE Awards.